Australian Army Cadets: History

 In 1975, the ACC was disbanded by the Whitlam Labor government and was re-raised by the Fraser Liberal government on 1 October 1976.
 By 1981, the ACC had 20,650 cadets.
-As a result of the Beazley Defence review white paper in 1984, full military support was withdrawn from school based cadet units, now classed as Limited Support Units (LSU).
-Military support for LSUs was limited solely to the discretionary loan of equipment for Annual camps.
+As a result of the Beazley Defence review white paper in 1984, full military support was withdrawn from school based cadet units, now classed as limited support Units (LSU).
+Military support for LSUs was limited solely to the discretionary loan of equipment for annual camps.
 Uniforms, transport, rations and personal equipment all had to be funded by the school, parents or community organisations such as the RSL.
 As a result, most government school based cadet units closed between 1984 and 1986.
-Instead, full military support was provided to cadet units based at existing Army depots, now classified as Regional Cadet Units (RCU).
+Instead, full military support was provided to cadet units based at existing Army depots, now classified as regional cadet Units (RCU).
 Some school based units in disadvantaged areas or located some distance from a military depot were given RCU status.
 Many RCUs attracted cadets from the nearby school based units recently closed down.
 In NSW, the first RCU formed was 20 RCU Ashfield, originally Punchbowl High School Cadets, and then based at the 2 Construction Group depot of RAE in Haberfield, Sydney in early 1984.
-By 1998, however all cadet units again received full support.
-During 1993, the Australian Cadet Corps was renamed the Australian Army Cadet Corps.
+By 1998, however, all cadet units again received full support.
+In 1993, the Australian Cadet Corps was renamed the Australian Army Cadet Corps.
 Many cadet units were now re-equipped with DPCU uniforms replacing the older green uniforms.
-In 2001, the Australian Army Cadet Corps was renamed the Australian Army Cadets as part of major reforms brought about with the Topley review and during 2004, the title of Regional Cadet Unit (RCU) was dropped in favour of Army Cadet Unit (ACU).
+In 2001, the Australian Army Cadet Corps was renamed the Australian Army Cadets as part of major reforms brought about with the Topley review.
+In 2004, the title of regional cadet unit (RCU) was dropped in favour of Army cadet unit (ACU).

 Governor-General Michael Jeffery presented a replacement banner on behalf of the Duke to Parade Commander and National Cadet Adjutant CUO Christopher Casey (of 236 ACU Toukley) on behalf of the AAC to commemorate the centenary of the cadets on 24 September 2005, with the old Duke of Edinburgh Banner laid up at the Soldiers Chapel at Kapooka during the 2006 Chief of Army Cadet Team Challenge.

 The AAC celebrated its centenary since the establishment of the Commonwealth Cadet Corps on 16 July 2006, as opposed to the centenaries of individual units, with the Victorian Brigade holding a large parade to mark the event.

 As of 2019, the largest individual AAC unit is the Knox Grammar School Army Cadet Unit (KGSACU), with 1100 members.